Zoramite/photography.randymerrill.com/contents/pricing.md

 Don't see your situation listed above?
 Call [435.363.4780][tel] for details and to arrange a custom appointment.

+## Discounts

+  * All Military members recieve a 20% discount.

 ## À la carte product pricing

 ### Prints